valyala/fasthttp/README.md

 Fast HTTP implementation for Go.

-Currently fasthttp is successfully used by [VertaMedia](https://vertamedia.com/) in a production serving 100K rps from more than 1M concurrent keep-alive connections per physical server.
+Currently fasthttp is successfully used by [VertaMedia](https://vertamedia.com/) in a production serving up to 200K rps from more than 1.5M concurrent keep-alive connections per physical server.

 [TechEmpower Benchmark round 12 results](https://www.techempower.com/benchmarks/#section=data-r12&hw=peak&test=plaintext)